pret/pokered/README.md

 New Items:
 ====
-- The Sun, Ice and Shiny Stones have been added
+- The Sun, Ice, and Shiny Stones have been added.

 Improved areas
 ====